Golden-Ratio-Analytic-Services/airflow/README.md

 This dag is responsible for downloading highway geometries, saving them to disk in a database ready format, and loading them into the database.

-### process-city-points
+### process-addresses

-This dag is responsible for downloading the point geometries of cities, saving them to disk, and uploading them to the database
+This dag downloads the address data and then inserts it into neo4j.

 ## Developing